DaveMielke/NBP/b2g/ui/doc/recovery.rst

 This action uses the ``vi`` editor to view the log for the current Recovery Mode session.
-The edit session is read-only in order to prevent the log from being accidentally changed.
+The edit session is read-only in order to prevent any changes from being saved (written back) to the log.

-Use ``:q`` to exit the edit session.
+Type ``:q`` followed by Enter to exit the edit session.
+If you've accidentally made any changes to the read-only edit buffer then you'll need to use ``:q!`` instead.

 The Reset Action
 ~~~~~~~~~~~~~~~~